Hug Cravings: Touch and Mental Health Benefits

 In fact, without enough of these skin-to-skin touches and other loving gestures during their first weeks of life, some newborns can die.

-There is a famous story about an ancient king who wanted to learn the ‘original’ language of Europe.
+There is a famous story about an ancient king who wanted to learn Europe’s ‘original’ language.
 He instructed nurses to raise three babies without speaking a single word or touching these babies.

-The nurses were to only feed the babies using dairy milk (not breastfeeding, to prevent human contact).
-They were never to speak a word to the babies.
+The nurses were only to feed the babies using dairy milk (not breastfeeding, to prevent human contact) and never to speak to the babies.

-The king thought the babies would all grow up and speak either German, English or French.
-Then the king would know the original language of Europe.
+The king thought the babies would all grow up and speak German, English, or French.
+Then, the king would know the original language of Europe.

 But the babies all died.
 Without human touch, even though they had enough nutrition, the babies stopped breathing.

-And while we humans may not ‘technically’ need hugs to live when we are adults, you get the point.
-Hugs are important and help us stay alive.
+While humans may not technically need hugs to live as adults, you get the point.
+Hugs are essential and help us stay alive.

-Fortunately for us all, human beings have developed a strong sense of survival since the beginning of time.
-This means our brains naturally know how important it is for new babies to receive love and affection in order to thrive.
+Fortunately, humans have developed a strong sense of survival since the beginning.
+This means our brains naturally know how important it is for new babies to receive love and affection to thrive.

 Is It Normal To Crave A Hug?

-Many people in many different countries and cultures all want to give and receive hugs.
+Many people in many different countries and cultures want to give and receive hugs.

 And why wouldn’t they?
 There are so many reasons why we want hugs!